Albert Baird Hastings

 Albert Baird Hastings (November 20, 1895 – September 24, 1987) was an American biochemist and physiologist.
 He spent 28 years as the department chair and Hamilton Kuhn Professor of Biological Chemistry at Harvard University.
-After retiring from Harvard, Hastings moved to the Scripps Clinic and Research Foundation (now the Scripps Research Institute), where he became the director of the division of biochemistry and helped to establish the institution's emerging program in basic research.
+After retiring from Harvard, Hastings moved to the Scripps Clinic and Research Foundation (now Scripps Research), where he became the director of the division of biochemistry and helped to establish the institution's emerging program in basic research.
 In 1966, he became one of the first faculty members at the University of California, San Diego's new medical school.
 His research focused on the biochemical underpinnings of physiology and included characterizing acid-base homeostasis in blood and pioneering the use of radioactive tracers for studying metabolism.
 Hastings received a number of honors and awards for his work, including election to the National Academy of Sciences in 1937 and the President's Medal for Merit in 1948 following his wartime service on the Committee for Medical Research.
 Hastings died of heart failure in 1987 at age 91.

 Early life and education

-Hastings was born in Dayton, Kentucky on November 20, 1985 and raised in Indianapolis, Indiana.
+Hastings was born in Dayton, Kentucky on November 20, 1985, and raised in Indianapolis, Indiana.
 After his father died young of tuberculosis, Hastings intended to drop out of high school to find work, but a high school teacher arranged a biology assistantship for him that enabled him to finish his studies.
 After graduation, Hastings began his undergraduate work at the University of Michigan, originally intending to study chemical engineering but switching to chemistry after being recruited as a laboratory assistant by physical chemist Floyd Bartell.

 Hastings graduated from Michigan in 1917 but had arranged to begin his Ph.D. studies a semester in advance.
 The entry of the United States into World War I in 1917 disrupted his plans, but Hastings was not accepted for military service and instead began work with the Public Health Service as a "sanitary chemist" studying the physiological mechanisms of fatigue.
 Originally the work involved studying fatigue in human workers, but Hastings requested an opportunity to work under more controlled conditions in animal models and thus was sent to Columbia University for further study.
 After the end of the war, Columbia physiologist Frederic Schiller Lee asked Hastings to remain at Columbia for a Ph.D.
 Supervised by Ernest L. Scott, Hastings was awarded the degree in 1921.
 He later described the Public Health Service job as a key turning point in his developing career.

 After graduation, Hastings became a research assistant to Donald Van Slyke at the Rockefeller Institute (now Rockefeller University), a position described as "probably the best job in the country in 1921 for a fresh Ph.D."
 His work there, in collaboration with clinical researchers, helped to establish the foundation of modern understanding of clinical chemistry.